TristanGalavazi/web-typography-18-19/README-TristanGalavazi.md

 Besides the background sounds during the basline tests I tried to distinguish the difference between the two tests by using different font family's.
 I also gave the operator and officer-K specific fonts so it is easy to recognise who's talking.

 In the second baseline test there is also an intense score played in the background.
 I wanted to transelate this intense score by making a background gradient animation that is changing from colors based on the mood of the situation.
-As soon when officer-K having doubts and showing emotional reactions towards the operators questions the gradient changes colors from (stable) blue to (danger/emotional/love) orange/red.
+As soon when officer-K is having doubts and showing emotional reactions towards the operators questions the gradient changes colors from (stable) blue to (danger/emotional/love) orange/red.

 ### Sources